FMA-Net++: Motion- and Exposure-Aware Joint Video Super-Resolution and Deblurring: Details of REDS-ME and REDS-RE Benchmarks

-Furthermore, to explicitly evaluate robustness under dynamically varying exposure conditions, we construct the REDS-RE benchmark by temporally mixing frames from all five exposure levels within each REDS4-ME test scene.
-To simulate the temporal inertia and smoothness of real-world auto-exposure mechanisms, we employ a \textit{structured, interval-based random walk} strategy rather than simple frame-wise randomization.
-Specifically, the exposure level is updated only at fixed intervals (every 5 or 7 frames).
-At each update step, the exposure level is uniformly sampled to increment, decrement, or remain constant, constrained within the range of available levels ($5\!:\!1$ to $5\!:\!5$).
-As visualized in Fig.~\ref{fig:reds_re_traj}, this process yields diverse, step-wise exposure trajectories that effectively approximate realistic, smooth, yet non-stationary capture scenarios.
+To explicitly evaluate robustness under dynamically varying exposure conditions, we construct the REDS-RE benchmark by temporally mixing frames from all five exposure levels within each REDS4-ME test scene.
+To impose temporal inertia rather than frame-wise randomness, we employ a \textit{structured, interval-based random walk} strategy rather than simple frame-wise randomization.

-Additionally, we assess the generalization ability of our model using the standard GoPro dataset~\cite{nah2017deep}, which differs from REDS in motion patterns and exposure characteristics.
-Following standard VSRDB protocols~\cite{Youk_2024_CVPR}, we apply bicubic downsampling to the blurry GoPro videos to generate the blurry LR inputs.
+Specifically, the exposure level is updated only at fixed intervals.
+Depending on the test scene, this update interval is set to either every 5 or 7 frames to maintain consistent temporal inertia within a sequence.
+At each update step, the exposure level is uniformly sampled to increment ($+1$), decrement ($-1$), or remain constant ($0$), constrained within the valid bounds ($5\!:\!1$ to $5\!:\!5$).
+This generation protocol is detailed in Algorithm~\ref{alg:random_walk}.
+As visualized in Fig.~\ref{fig:reds_re_traj}, this process yields diverse, step-wise exposure trajectories.